This tutorial covers:

 Conclusion

 In this tutorial, you have learned about snapshot testing and how useful it is in making sure your UI looks and works as intended.
-You learned how to write a snapshot test, and used a snapshot as a comparison to ensure that any changes made were intended.
+You learned how to write a snapshot test, and used a snapshot as a comparison to verify changes.
 You also learned how to update snapshots in case there are intentional changes.
 Finally you integrated CircleCI to run your tests.
 I hope you have enjoyed working on the project for this tutorial.
 Until next time, keep on coding!